New Hampshire Restaurants, Bars & Pubs With Great Beer

 Manchester: Much like its sister restaurant, the newer Manchester location features an impressive list of local beers.
 For those willing to look for it, there’s an onsite speakeasy, Lost Luggage.

 50 Commercial St., Manchester

-Wonderful new addition to Manchester’s Millyard area owned by Dean Kamen with a delicious farm-to-table menu crafted by Executive Chef Matthew Provencher.
-In addition to local ingredients, you’ll find a nice selection of NH beer and wine.
+Wonderful addition to Manchester’s Millyard area owned by Dean Kamen with a delicious farm-to-table menu.
+In addition to local ingredients, you’ll find a nice selection of New Hampshire beer and wine.

 64 Main St., Epping

 Originally built in 1895 as Saint Joseph’s Church, the Holy Grail is one of the Seacoast’s most popular pubs.
 The building’s original church structure has been re-imagined to function as a restaurant.
 The “choir-loft” dining area overlooks the main bar, where pews serve as seats.
 A mix between a modern bar and a traditional Irish pub, many imported beers are on tap at the Grail, including Guinness, Smithwicks and Murphy’s Irish Stout.
 A consistent Best of NH Award-winner.

 This hip, fun artisanal burger joint with a menu that includes everything from classic beef to a smashed falafel vegetarian patty.
 They also have an excellent craft beer selection.

 1000 Elm St., Manchester

 Featuring a food menu with stuffed pretzels and sandwiches to go along with an excellent beer list with many local options.